 In Spanish culture, a good waiter leaves you alone until you specifically call him or her over to the table.
 Getting their attention, though, can often be a bit tricky.
-If you want the bill, it is common to catch a waiter’s eye and make a motion as if you’re writing in mid air.
+If you want to ask for the bill, it is common to catch a waiter's eye and make a motion as if you're writing in mid air.

 For most other things, like ordering another drink or asking for another napkin, it's common to get a waiter's attention by waving (think half way between raising your hand and quickly reaching out to an invisible floating object).
 Many people also call the waiter over by saying perdón, which means "excuse me."

 Should I tip and how much?